rdonnelly/rdonnelly.github.io/_posts/2014-02-15-my-favorite-albums-of-2013.md

 ---

 I hope you enjoyed the list!
-If you get a chance, feel free to leave me a comment, hit me up on twitter (@rdonnelly), or send me an email.
+If you get a chance, feel free to leave me a comment, hit me up on social, or send me an email.
 My goal for this year is to keep this blog up a little more and post some things that I am listening to throughout the year.
 Hopefully, I will follow through.
 If not, see you next year!